 4. The last time the federal budget ran a surplus was in 2001.

 5. National debt is forecast to grow by more than $13 trillion over the next decade.

-6. National debt held by the public will approach the size of the U.S. economy by 2028 and be more than twice the 50-year average.
+6. National debt held by the public is projected to exceed the size of the U.S. economy by 2031 and surpass the all-time record by 2034 under current law.

 See them all here.